 Further information and help

-An open access publication is one that is free-to-view for all users to use for any reasonable purpose, subject to possible attribution of authorship.
-Specifically, a complete version of the work and associated permissions is deposited in a standard electronic format in a suitable online, open access repository immediately on publication.
+An open access publication is one that is free for everyone to view and to use for any reasonable purpose, subject to attribution of authorship.
+A complete version of the work is deposited in a standard electronic format with licence information in a suitable online, open access repository immediately upon publication.

 A full recognised definition, the Bethesda Statement, was agreed by delegates at a meeting on open access publishing convened by the Howard Hughes Medical Institute in July 2003.

 PubMed Central (PMC) is an archive of biomedical and life science literature operated by the National Center for Biotechnology Information (NCBI), a division of the US National Library of Medicine (NLM).
 Access to PMC is free and unrestricted via the internet.

 The Wellcome Trust - in association with a number of other European biomedical funders (the Europe PMC Funders' Group) - has established a European biomedical and life science repository: Europe PMC.